 - Spinal tap (lumbar puncture).
 Our doctor may recommend a spinal tap (lumbar puncture) if he or she suspects infections, bleeding in the brain or another underlying condition.

 In this procedure, a thin needle is inserted between two vertebrae in the lower back to remove a sample of cerebrospinal fluid for analysis in a lab.

 Living with migraines

 Migraines can come on quickly, many times without warning.
 They can ruin your day—or even several days at a time.
 They can make you miss work, miss important events and miss out on fun.
 Because if you have recurring issues, you probably feel like you don’t have total control of your life.

 Work with us to take back control.
 Document when you get relapses and what you were doing and eating.
 Keep a record of what the weather was like and if you were exposed to unusual smells or environments.
 Because knowing your triggers can help you prevent migraines.
-Our Neurologist may prescribe different medicines or combinations of medicines.
+Our Neurologist may prescribe different medicines or combinations of medicines to treat migraine.
 Doing this helps sort out which will be most effective for preventing or stopping them when they start.